-If you want more exercises for speed or agility to incorporate in your speed and agility training, you can register for our free speed and agility workout series below.
+If you are looking for more exercises for speed and agility to incorporate into your speed and agility training, you can access our free speed and agility workout series here.

-The “T Drill” is one of the top football drills to increase speed and agility.
-This football drill requires 4 cones, with a series of complete changes of direction.
+The “T Drill” is one of the top football exercises for speed and agility.
+This football drill requires four cones, with complete direction changes.

-Perform 4 sets (2 each direction x 4 cones spaced 5 yards apart).
+Perform four sets (2 in each direction x 4 cones spaced 5 yards apart).

 Run Shuffle Run

-In football, the ability to transition in and out of a lateral shuffle is very important.
-The “Run Shuffle Run” football drill works great on reaction and quick change of speed by getting out of the run shuffle run position quickly.
+In football, the ability to transition in and out of a lateral shuffle is crucial.
+The “Run Shuffle Run” football drill works great on reaction and quick speed change by quickly getting out of the run shuffle run position.

-Perform 4 sets x 20 yards (2 each direction x 4 cones spaced 5 yards apart).
+Perform four sets x 20 yards (2 in each direction x 4 cones spaced 5 yards apart).

 Single Leg Speed Line Jumps

-This speed training drill is great for unlocking your maximum speed and then maintaining it.
+This speed training drill is excellent for unlocking and maintaining your maximum speed.

-When done correctly, the “Flying 40s” is a great football drill to increase max speed and maintaining it.
+When done correctly, the “Flying 40s” is a great football drill to increase max speed and maintain it.